Chamber music

 Early Music Reviews comments that ‘Ensemble Molière are clearly totally absorbed into the French Baroque style of performing, their eloquent playing revealing the sensitivities and bon goût that the genre demands.’
 Their recent recording of music written for the court of Louis XIV demonstrates that ‘… they have a good feeling for the French style.
 They have understood that elegance and restraint were two important hallmarks of music performed at Louis’s courtMusicWeb 2024.

-Ensemble Molière present their programme ‘Hidden Gems’ – a diverse, beautiful and rarely heard collection of 18th century French baroque chamber music including Dandrieu’s suspenseful Italianate trio sonata which is resonant with the music of Corelli, and Guilleman’s virtuosic quartet which is comparable with Telemann’s Paris Quartets.
-The programme also features two works by France’s leading female baroque composer Élisabeth Jacquet de La Guerre, whose music impresses with both virtuosity and beauty.
-The ensemble explores a variety of different sound worlds, from a delicate bass duet by Corrette to a boisterous flute sonata by Boismortier and stylish Pièces de Clavecin by Duphly.
+Ensemble Molière present their programme ‘Hidden Gems’ – a diverse, beautiful and rarely heard collection of 17th and 18th century French baroque chamber music.
+The ensemble explores a variety of different sound worlds, from an unusual and rich bass duet by Corrette, a boisterous overture from Collin de Blamont and stylish pièces de clavecin by Duphly.

 Discover a whole host of music to add to your playlist in this latest instalment from Ensemble Molière.